pop161516/SoundBlog/posts/05-finnishing-assignment-1.md

 <h2 style="color:CornflowerBlue;">Homework</h2>

 - Pre-reading
-    - not done yet but soon...
-I will update this when I've read it👀
+    - not done yet... but soon...
+I'll update this when I've read it👀

 - Finnish Assignment
 All done✅